Online Master of Science in Health Services Administration

 Online Master’s in Health Services Administration Curriculum

 Due to the customizable nature of the MS in Health Services Administration, you meet with the faculty advisors after admission to choose a combination of certificates that help you achieve your academic and professional goals.
-Earning a minimum of 30 credits is required to complete the master of science.
-This typically equates to completing two to three certificate programs, each varying in length from nine to 15 credits.
+Earning at least two certificates and a minimum of 30 credits is required to complete the master of science.

-Students may apply to the MS in Health Services Administration degree program before having completed any graduate certificate(s); students who have completed or are currently working on UM-Flint graduate certificates may apply and request that those credits be applied toward the MS in Health Services Administration degree.
+Students may apply to the MS in Health Services Administration degree program before completing any graduate certificate(s).
+Students who have completed or are currently working on UM-Flint graduate certificates may apply and request that those credits be applied toward the MS in Health Services Administration degree.

 Additionally, one elective or capstone course is required to unify the concepts learned in the separate certificates.